-The highly automated systems of today require barcodes that are not only readable, but readable every time.
-These systems have no manual back up data entry system and are critical in automated material handling, medical and large retail store chains just to name a few.
+The highly automated systems of today require barcodes that are not only readable but readable every time.
+These systems have no manual backup data entry system and are critical in automated material handling, medical and large retail store chains, just to name a few.

 The Problem - Barcode Printers

 A verifier is not the same as a scanner.
 A scanner is typically a mass-produced item that provides machine recognition of the data encoded in a bar code symbol.
-Using a scanner to read a bar code only assures that the scanned bar code has some region on it that is readable, by that scanner.
+Using a scanner to read a bar code only assures that the scanned bar code has some region on it that is readable by that scanner.
 Therefore, the better the scanner, the less bar code quality assurance is maintained.
 A verifier, on the other hand, is a precision instrument that is made to predict how well the bar code will be read by the typical scanner, any scanner.
-It should decode, measure and check formatting of even the most inferior symbol and indicate area(s) that are deficient so that corrective action may take place.
+It should decode, measure and check the formatting of even the most inferior symbol and indicate the area(s) that are deficient so that corrective action may take place.

 Kinds of Barcode Verification - Traditional vs ANSI

 There are two methods of bar code verification, traditional and ANSI.
 Traditional verification analyzes how well the code was printed.
 It looks at parameters such as print contrast, absolute element widths and average bar deviation.
-ANSI verification predicts how well a scanner incorporating a particular wavelength of light and a particular aperture size will read a symbol.
+ANSI verification predicts how well a scanner incorporating a particular wavelength of light and particular aperture size will read a symbol.
 ANSI looks at eight criteria: edge determination, minimum reflectance, minimum edge contrast, symbol contrast, modulation, defects, decodability and decode.
 It does this by taking a scan reflectance profile of the code and analyzing that profile.

 Where Does Barcode Verification Belong

 Where should a verification system be placed?
 Verification should take place right after or during the printing process and before the bar codes enter the system.
 If you are printing bar codes for others to scan, you should verify with the philosophy that any bad bar codes should be reprinted.
-If you are receiving bar codes from others, you should verify before letting bar codes into your system.
+If you are receiving bar codes from others, you should verify them before letting bar codes into your system.

 Why Barcode Verification?